-SHA added new cameras at the Linden Heights and Stewart Manor communities to increase security efforts.
+SHA will add new cameras at the Linden Heights, Utley Plaza, Foushee Heights and Stewart Manor communities to increase security efforts.
 While undergoing renovations at Matthews Court, Garden Street and Gilmore Terrace, additional security cameras will be installed.
 This system has remote access capability and ability to extract and send data to the police department.